The Story of Chinyausunzi Community

 Currently, the Care Workers are providing 130 children with a hot, nutritious meal daily and support with their education and basic health care.
 One of the ways that the children are supported with health care is with clinic fees when they are unwell, easing the burden on their struggling families, who would otherwise have been unable to afford it.

-The local Hands at Work team in Mutare currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Mutare currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Chinyausunzi.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.

 BE INSPIRED BY UPDATES FROM CHINYAUSUNZI COMMUNITY